How to Get Shatter Off Wax Paper

 1. Using Parchment Paper:

 The first method is to simply take a piece of parchment paper or wax paper, place it on top of the shatter, then use your finger to mold the parchment to be flat against the wax paper.
-Then you can peel it off together as one big sheet.
+Then, you can peel it off together as one big sheet.
+This method works well for shatter that is not too sticky.
+You can also use a rolling pin or flat object to gently press the parchment paper onto the wax paper if necessary.

 2. Using Wax Paper:

-One other method is to place a piece of wax paper on top of the shatter.
-Then, use a small amount of water (roughly the size of a dime) and rub it into the shatter using your finger.
-Allow 30-45 seconds to pass, then take another sheet of wax paper that has been placed at an angle over the first sheet and roll it off.
+Another idea is to place wax paper on top of the shatter, and simply use a dab of water (about as big as a dime) and use your finger to rub it into the shatter.
+Wait about 30-45 seconds, then take another sheet of wax paper that has been placed at an angle over the first sheet and simply roll it off.
+The shatter should come off easily and onto the second sheet of wax paper.
+You can continue to repeat this process until all the shatter is removed.

 3. Using a Lighter: